 Barrels: 100% air-dried american oak barrels (20% new, 40% one and two years old, 40% three and four years old.)

-All estate-grown grapes, hand harvested.
+All estate-grown, hand harvested grapes.
 Destemmed and crushed.
-Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 0.3 g/L tartaric acid; minimum effective sulfur for this wine (35 ppm at crush, 180 ppm over the course of aging).
-Pad filtered at bottling.
+Fermented on the native yeasts, followed by a full malolactic on the naturally occurring bacteria; 0.3 g/L tartaric acid; minimum effective sulfur for this wine (35 ppm at crush, 83 ppm during aging); oak from barrel aging; pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.
 Ingredients: Hand-harvested, sustainably grown grapes; indigenous yeasts; naturally occurring malolactic bacteria; tartaric acid; oak from barrel aging; minimum effective SO2.

 View this wine on CellarTracker